neonmik/Wave-Machine-Firmware/README.md

 - Alpha Release bugfixes:

+    - Bug: Filter still releases if you're holding a chord, say of thre notes, and then play a few notes above... assuming down to the simple algorithm not performing correctly when full.

 - Updates and Bugfixes:

+    - Feature: Figure sustain pedal algorithm out.
+Needs to be before Arp or Priority allocation but also be able to keep up with voice allocation? probably needs to control two seperate algorithms in seperate sections, like I've started.

     - Improve Contorls funtionality:
         - Develop way of exporting Presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)